Blocking ads removes funding from us!

 The OnePlus 7T is the OnePlus 7T Pro's competitor

-If you compare the technical data of the two devices, the two flagships are almost on par.
-Except for the internal memory of 128 GB instead of 256 GB in the Promodel, the 285 mAh smaller battery (4.085 mAh 7T Pro/3.800 mAh 7T) and smaller cuts in the camera, there are no differences.
-The normal OnePlus 7T with its display diagonal of 6,55 inches and its dimensions of 160,94 × 74,44 × 8,13 mm, instead of 6,67 inches and dimensions of 162,6 × 75,9 × 8,8 mm on the OnePlus 7T Pro, but much handier.
+If you compare the technical data of the two devices, the two flagships are almost identical.
+Apart from the internal memory of 128 GB instead of 256 GB in the Pro model, the battery which is 285 mAh smaller (4.085 mAh 7T Pro/3.800 mAh 7T) and minor compromises in the camera, there are no differences.
+The normal OnePlus 7T is much more handy with its display diagonal of 6,55 inches and its dimensions of 160,94 × 74,44 × 8,13 mm, instead of 6,67 inches and dimensions of 162,6 × 75,9 × 8,8 mm in the OnePlus 7T Pro.

-Depending on the user's preference, the OnePlus 7T uses a notch instead of an extendable camera Pro-Model.
-With a price difference of around 160 euros (599 euros 7T and 759 euros 7T Pro), but I would rather use the normal model.
-The small changes in terms of battery, larger internal memory and pop-up camera instead of notch would make up the difference in price to the Pro-Model frankly not justify.
-Especially since the 7T Pro is unfortunately much too big - although some other testers of the Pro- model have agreed.
-I've only heard good things about the OnePlus 7T when it comes to handiness.
+Depending on the user's preference, the OnePlus 7T uses a notch instead of a retractable camera on the Pro model.
+With a price difference of around 160 euros (599 euros for the 7T and 759 euros for the 7T Pro), I would rather go for the normal model.
+To be honest, the small changes in terms of battery, larger internal memory and pop-up camera instead of a notch would not justify the price difference compared to the Pro model.
+Especially since the 7T Pro is unfortunately much too big for me - although some other testers of the Pro model agreed with me.
+I've only heard good things about the OnePlus 7T in terms of handiness.

-But that doesn't mean at all that Pro-model looks so bad compared to the normal model.
-I think both models are pretty good value for money, but in my opinion the “flagship killer” would clearly be the OnePlus 7T.
-I'm not sure why OnePlus is setting up such aggressive competition in-house with the normal 7T.
-If I had to guess, the sales of the 7T are compared to the Pro-model turned out much better.
+But that doesn't mean that the Pro model is doing so badly compared to the normal model.
+I think both models are pretty good in terms of price-performance, but in my opinion the "flagship killer" would definitely be the OnePlus 7T.
+I'm not sure why OnePlus is building up such aggressive competition in-house with the normal 7T.
+If I had to guess, the sales figures for the 7T were significantly better than those for the Pro model.

 Camera: Oh, OnePlus!